-- Bachelor's degree from an accredited college or university - Master's degree in subject matter field or Education is strongly preferred - Must have completed California Basic Educational Skills Test (CBEST) - Solid knowledge of subject matter, including California State Standards and subject-specific frameworks and assessments - Ability to analyze qualitative and quantitative student data - Ability to communicate effectively (verbal and written) - Must be computer literate (MS Office) - The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
+- Must have knowledge in the use of a copier and fax machine - Must have 2+ years of Customer Service experience - Ability to communicate effectively (verbal and written) - Must be computer literate and have extensive experience with: MS Office, Word & Excel - Bilingual in Spanish preferred - PowerSchool knowledge is desired - Must be flexible and team-oriented - Must have excellent management and organizational skills and a positive attitude - The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Occasionally required to kneel, climb and reach with hands and arms above shoulder level, lift up to 30 pounds.
 To bend, sit, stand, squat, stoop, walk, push, pull, and reach with hands and arms at shoulder level or below.
 Always required to wear the appropriate safety equipment for the task, which may include gloves, goggles, aprons, belts, etc.